 - Moisturiser: To lock in all the amazing ingredients you apply in earlier steps use Klairs Rich Moist Soothing Cream for a daily use or a calming cream such as Klairs Midnight Blue Calming Cream that can be applied as a spot treatment or on the entire face.

 - Sun protection is especially crucial now.
 Your skin barrier is damaged when your skin is over-exfoliated and is prone to hyperpigmentation and premature ageing.
 To see our full range click here.

 What can we do when the skin heals?

 After skin recovers, you can return to exfoliating your skin starting with a gentle exfoliator.
-We suggest Dr. G Brightening Peeling Gel that has been created for every type of sensitive skin.

 The frequency of using a peeling gel or exfoliator depends on your skin type.